Conference Sessions - June 9, 2010

 Setting the Standards:

-Deploying Global Governance Seth Earley, Earley & Associates How do you manage taxonomy and metadata implementation across 20-plus business units, five geographies, and 20 projects?
+Deploying Global Governance Arona Primalani, Earley & Associates How do you manage taxonomy and metadata implementation across 20-plus business units, five geographies, and 20 projects?
 What are the factors that need to be considered when deploying standards that affect taxonomy application and operationalization?
 Learn how these and other challenges were addressed in a global governance deployment for a large, diverse publishing organization.
 This is a detailed session covering both strategy and tactical deployment issues.
 Topics include:

 |